FAB for the Psychologists

 - Continuing professional development — Stay up to date with emerging evidence in nutritional neuroscience and mental health, and integrate nutrition-informed approaches into therapy, assessment, or consultation.

-Professor Julia Rucklidge describes a case study of a young man with OCD - where she found that after a few weeks of taking a micronutrient formula, his symptoms seemed to improve more than had been seen in a year with evidence-based cognitive behavioural therapy.
+After a few weeks of taking a micronutrient formula, she found his symptoms seemed to improve more than had been seen in a year with evidence-based cognitive behavioural therapy.

 Register above and we'll send you the free access to these events:

-More Specialist Webinars for NHS Staff & Researchers
+More Specialist Webinars for Psychologists

 These recorded events are available to FAB Associates - or individually for a small fee.